PseudoKnight/CHDiscord/README.md

 Only Text and News channels support topics, otherwise an IllegalArgumentException is thrown.
 Requires the `Manage Channels` permission.

+### discord_channel_members([server], channel)
+Returns an array of ids for members in a channel.
+For voice channels, this returns all members that are currently connected to the channel.
+Otherwise, for text channels this returns all members with the `View Channels` permission.

 ## Member Functions
 * The `member` argument is a user's unique int id (or username).
 Throws NotFoundException if a member by that id doesn't exist.